Kinto/kinto/docs/api/1.x/authentication.rst

 .. warning::

-    This method has many limitations but has the advantage to avoid specific setup or third-party services to get started immediately.
+    This method has many limitations but has the advantage of not needing specific setup or third-party services before you get started.

 When using arbitrary tokens make sure that: